-Section 7.1 of the Approved Methods (EPA, 2017) set out impact assessment criteria for the air pollutants identified in Section 5.1.
+Section 7.1 of the Approved Methods set out impact assessment criteria for the air pollutants identified in Section 5.1.
 The criteria listed in the Approved Methods are derived from a range of sources (including NHMRC, NEPC, WHO, ANZEEC and DoE).
 The criteria specified in the Approved Methods are the defining ambient air quality criteria for NSW, and are considered to be appropriate for the setting.
-The relevant criteria from the Approved Methods are summarised in Table 6.
+The following sections outline the potential health impacts of each of the identified pollutants, and the relevant criteria from the Approved Methods are summarised in Table 4.